Oaxacan Daydreams: Tlayudas, Street Art & Mezcal | Oaxaca City, México

 Hello, my lovely internet-machine friends!
 Welcome to a hopefully welcome tiny distraction in this endless loop of what-is-happening, is-anyone-OK and we’re-definitely-in-the-thick-of-it outrageousness.

-After getting my Housewives vibes on with a mouth-watering molletes-and-Aperol-Spritz breakfast at Boulenc, we explored the historic center some more and waited for the rest of our group to land.
-But wait, Boulenc had some unbelievably delicious salsas machas (Mexican chili oil with different nuts, spices, etc.) that I still salivate about.
-I really wish I could have brought some home because OMG they were in-cred-i-ble.
 Back in the historic center, one of the most visible sites is the 15–16th century Templo de Santo Domingo with its hypnotizing Baroque façade and its adjacent botanical garden that houses a collection of plants that are native to Oaxaca (yep, the same one I couldn’t get into).
 As I walked those uneven cobbled streets steeped in so much rich history, I admired the colorful doors and walls that enthralled my every surrounding and I wondered what life was like within each of those walls.

 We saw A LOT of very raw, politically charged street art wherever we walked.
 This southern-Mexican gem is no stranger to anti-regime rebellion and civil conflict — protests happen here very often — as was portrayed by so many of the murals and paintings I saw.
 These called out issues like the immense amount of femicides that happen daily in México, violence against women, violence against the trans community, colonialism, lack of support and oppression of the indigenous peoples, the patriarchy, machismo, the 43 missing students from Ayotzinapa and more.